-- 8. Here you have to tell cosmoprep which radius for each element you want to use.
-Unless you have your own radii, there are two possibilities: - 1. optimized radius for a limited set of elements, optimized radii have been determined by fitting the r all o to assign optimized radii to all atoms.
-In case of benzene, all atoms have got a radius now:
+8. Here you have to tell cosmoprep which radius for each element you want to use.
+Unless you have your own radii, there are two possibilities:

+- 1. optimized radius for a limited set of elements, optimized radii have been determined by fitting the results of many calculations to experiments, - 2. bondii radius unoptimized radii for all elements to assign optimized radii to all atoms.